missytracy/Portfolio-Projects/README.md

 A collection of select Python-based data science projects.

 **1. Solar Stock Predictions**
 * Time-series analysis and stock price forecasting for companies working within the solar energy market sector.
 Analysis performed using ARIMA models and Facebook's Prophet forecasting tool.
-I also created an interactive Tableau dashboard to visualize the data.
+I also created an interactive Tableau dashboard to play with the data.
 Check it out here: https://public.tableau.com/profile/missy.tracy#!/vizhome/SolarInvestingDashboard/Dashboard1

 **2. Predicting Song Likeability Using Spotify Audio Features (Spotify)**
 * Supervised learning capstone project.
 I used Spotify's API to obtain song data from my personal account and built a model that would predict whether or not I'd like a song based on audio features.
 I also wanted to gain insights into my personal music preferences.